 How to bulk-import or export redirection rules?

-Importing redirection rules is a productive way to add many redirection rules at once. redirection.io supports importing .csv
+Importing rules is a productive way to add many rules at once. redirection.io supports several import formats, tailored for various purpose.

 - At the "Execute import" step, you can choose to ignore errors in the imported file.
 If this switch is checked, the import tool will do its best to import all the rules it is possible and safe to create, and it will ignore errors or warnings.
 If the switch is not checked, the import will be more strict and completely fail even if there is only one error.